Yinchuan: Ethnic groups

 As of 2019, 72.43% of the city's population is Han Chinese, 25.79% is Hui, and 1.78% are other ethnic minorities.
 Of the city's six county-level divisions, all have a super-majority of Han Chinese people sans the county-level city of Lingwu, which is majority Hui.

 Urbanization

 Of the city's population, 79.05% live in urban areas as of 2019.
 This proportion is highest in Xixia District, where 91.28% of the population lives in urban areas, and is lowest in Lingwu, where 58.22% of the population lives in urban areas.

 Economy

 The city's gross domestic product per capita was ¥31,436 (US$4,526) in 2008, ranking 197th of 659 Chinese cities.
 In 2010, Yinchuan was designated as the site for the China-Arab States Cooperation Forum.
-At the national level, Yinchuan hosts various events such as the China-Arab States Expo, to function as a commercial link between China and Arab States.
+At the national level, Yinchuan hosts the China-Arab States Expo, to function as a commercial link between China and Arab States.
+Yinchuan has an aircraft tire plant owned by Singapore-based Giti Tire.

-Yinchuan classifies itself as a 'smart city', where modern technology is employed such as facial recognition for public transport payments, connected trash bins and digital citizen service centres.
+Yinchuan classifies itself as a smart city, where modern technology is employed such as facial recognition for public transport payments, connected trash bins and digital citizen service centres.

 Transportation

+Until the 1950s, the Yellow river, which is navigable downstream as far as Baotou in the Inner Mongolian autonomous region and upstream to Zhongwei and Zhongning, was the chief communication link.
+Yinchuan still has a river port at Hengcheng, about 15 km to the east.

+Rail transport

+Since 1958, the city has been served by Yinchuan railway station on the Baotou–Lanzhou railway integrating it in the Chinese railway network.
+The Taiyuan–Zhongwei–Yinchuan railway opened in 2011.
+Since the opening of the Yinchuan–Zhongwei high-speed railway in 2019, Yinchuan is also served by high-speed train services.

+Yinchuan is the first Chinese city to implement a monorail beyond demonstrational use, transporting visitors around the Yinchuan International Flower Expo park.
+The BYD Skytrain based system entered operation in September 2017.